NEW YORK CITY TRAVEL GUIDE

 La Guardia Airport is mainly used for domestic flights and a taxi to Midtown Manhattan will cost approximately $42, whilst the express bus NYC Airporter will cost you $13.

 Bus – For longer journeys I suggest Greyhound, Peter Pan Railways or Shoreline Bus to take you to and from Port Authority Bus Terminal in Central Manhattan, just a few blocks from Times Square.

 Budget buses such as BoltBus, Megabus and Vamoose operate from just outside Penn Station whilst the ever-growing Chinatown Buses can take you to and from Chinatown NYC to Chinatowns across America.

 Train – Amtrak trains service at Penn Station from across the East Coast whilst the New Jersey Transit operates trains to and from the suburbs and Jersey shore.
 The Long Island Rail Road operates services to and from Brooklyn, Queens and Long Island whilst the Metro-North Railroad serves Connecticut, Westchester County and the Hudson Valley.

 How to get around New York City

-The Subway is the most efficient and convenient way of getting around the city, and is fairly inexpensive.
-Single rides are $2.50 but a 7 day unlimited pass costs $29.
+The Subway is the most efficient and convenient way of getting around the city and is fairly inexpensive.
+Single rides are $2.50 but a 7-day unlimited pass costs $29.
 However, the metro runs from North to South, South to North of NYC and not across the city.
-So if are say at the Intrepid Sea, Air and Space museum on the far west side of Manhattan, but you wanted to head across to Rockefeller centre, you would either have to walk the 6 blocks across town or jump on a bus or get a cab.
+So if you are at the Intrepid Sea, Air and Space Museum on the far west side of Manhattan, but you wanted to head across to Rockefeller centre, you would either have to walk the 6 blocks across town or jump on a bus or get a cab.